TraFost/dsa-journey/binary-search/note.md

 Binary search only works when your list is in sorted order.
 For example, the names in a phone book are sorted in alphabetical order, so you can use binary search to look for a name.

+Binary search will return the first element that we're searching even though in the list we have multiple elemnets of what we're searching!